History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 Older people, whom they want to dispose of at all costs, are treated like problem children and have to report to the labour exchange daily.
 In this way, at least they have some occupation.
 Alas, if no other turns up their existence is not full enough to be worth prolonging – and some of them do then finally turn on the gas.

-The punishment of the old – those whose machinic life is now defunct, and whose appearance reflects a duller light – is identical to that announce by George Osborne for the long-term unemployed in our own crisis.
-For a moment something may be glimpsed: crisis austerity transforms from something austere into its full dialectical opposite of crisis elaboration or crisis baroque, in which people’s lives are to be forced down ever more fine and complex paths, until they are no longer sustainable.
+The punishment of the old – those whose machinic life is now defunct, and whose appearance reflects a duller light – is identical to that announced by George Osborne for the long-term unemployed in our own crisis.
+For a moment something may be glimpsed: crisis austerity transforms from something austere into its full dialectical opposite of crisis elaboration or crisis baroque.
+Just as the smooth surfaces of youthful skin transform into the complex textures of the appearance of age, people’s lives are to be forced down ever more fine and complex paths, until they are no longer sustainable.

 7. Notes to Literature and Crisis

-Crises, where they are not seen as terminal, final, apocalyptic, must be understood as the great moments of capitalist integration.
+Crises, where they are not seen as terminal, final, and universally apocalyptic, must be understood as the great moments of capitalist integration.
 They are moments of the reorganisation of society in favour of capitalist relations.
 They are moments of an intensification of capital’s destructive powers, under which are piled high new peaks and abysses of human waste, or wasted humans, created as social relations shift tectonically beneath our feet.
 To eschew apocalypticism in crisis is perhaps the most dangerous and interesting move of Kracauer’s book.
-But this is therefore a hopeless and integrated text, a writing that uncannily illuminates Berlin with capital’s own technics: Utopia is exchanged for a text full of texture that one can touch, a type of writing that dwells in the physical movements and illuminations of capital understanding them to be the actuality of social relations.
+It is a move that defines The Salaried Masses a hopeless and integrated text, a writing that uncannily illuminates Berlin with capital’s own technics.
+Utopia is exchanged for a text full of texture that one can touch, a writing of dark materialism that dwells in the physical movements of capital, understanding their illumination under artificial light to be the actuality of social relations.

 In the Luna Park, of an evening, a fountain is sometimes displayed illuminated by Bengal Lights.
 Cones of red, yellow and green light, continually recreated, flee into the darkness.
 When the splendour is gone, it turns out to have come from the wretched cartilaginous structure of a few little pipes.
 The fountain resembles the life of many employees.
 From its wretchedness it escapes into distraction, lets itself be illuminated with Bengal lights and, unmindful of its origin, dissolves into the nocturnal void.